-On the Recurrence Schedule Selection page, select the options as described in the following table.
+1 On the Recurrence Schedule Selection page, select the options as described in the following table.

+Table 1.

-This will be an On There is no need to define a schedule.
+11 A. This will be an On Demand job There is no need to define a schedule.
 The job runs on demand.
-Demand job...

-In this section, you establish how often the report should be generated.
-There are five options within this section:

-- Daily: The daily option can be scheduled to run the report every weekday or every x number of days. - Weekly: vRanger can be configured to run on weekly intervals, from every week to every 99 weeks.
-The day of the week on which to run reports can be configured. - Monthly: The monthly option offers the following configurations:

-\boldsymbol{x} can be any value from 1 to 31.
-This value determines the day of the month on which the job occurs.

-y can be any value from 1 to 99.
+Start Time The time of day at which to run the job.
+Recurrence Pattern In this section, you establish how often the report should be generated.
+There are five options within this section: • Daily : The daily option can be scheduled to run the report every weekday or every x number of days.
+Weekly: vRanger can be configured to run on weekly intervals, from every week to every 99 weeks.
+The day of the week on which to run reports can be configured.
+Monthly: The monthly option offers the following configurations: Day [x] of every [y] month: x can be any value from 1 to 31.
+This value determines the day of the month on which the job occurs. y can be any value from 1 to 99.
 This value determines the monthly interval-for example, every two months sets the job to run every other month.

-d can be: weekday, weekend day, Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, or Saturday.

-y can be any value from 1 to 99.
+The [f] [d] of every [y] month(s): f can be either: first, second, third, fourth or last. d can be: weekday, weekend day, Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, or Saturday. y can be any value from 1 to 99.
 This value determines the monthly interval-for example, every two months sets the report to run every other month.

-${\it m}$ is any month of the year.
-This value determines the month of the year in which the report occurs.

-\boldsymbol{x} can be any value from 1 to 31.
+Yearly: The yearly option offers the following configurations: Every [m] [x]: m is any month of the year.
+This value determines the month of the year in which the report occurs. x can be any value from 1 to 31.
 This value determines the day of the month on which the report occurs.

-\emph{d} can be: day, weekday, weekend day, Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, or Saturday.

-${\it m}$ is any month of the year.
+The [f] [d] of [m]: f can be either: first, second, third, fourth, or last. d can be: day, weekday, weekend day, Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, or Saturday. m is any month of the year.
 This value determines the month of the year in which the report occurs.

-• Interval: The interval option lets you select the number of days, hours, and minutes that should pass between jobs.
+Interval: The interval option lets you select the number of days, hours, and minutes that should pass between jobs.
 NOTE: The interval selected must be greater than or equal to five minutes.

-- No end date: The job recurs until it is stopped. - End after: Select the number of occurrences. - End by: Select the date by which to end the recurrence.
+Range of Recurrence Select the starting date and ending date: • No end date: The job recurs until it is stopped.
+End after: Select the number of occurrences. • End by: Select the date by which to end the recurrence.
+Click Next.